RTowarek/fire-hydrant-locator/README.md

 ## Description

-Fire Hydrant Locator - enter an address or zoom to a location to find the nearest fire hydrants.
+Fire Hydrant Locator - enter an address or zoom in to a location to find the nearest fire hydrants.
 Limited to fire hydrants located in Poland.
 Fire hydrant data comes from [OpenStreetMap](https://www.openstreetmap.org/).

 ## Requirements